 Philadelphia Eagles @ Washington

 Oh, those tight division games.
-The Eagles were all out to beat this 3-13 team twice last year.
-One came in Week 1 when they overcame a 20-7 halftime deficit and boos from their fans.
+The Eagles went all out to beat this 3-13 team twice last year.
+One win came in Week 1 when they overcame a 20-7 halftime deficit and boos from their fans.
 The Eagles went on to a 32-27 win.

 Quarterback Dwayne Haskins is on the rise, a possible franchise player for Washington.